varvarigos/Building_distributed_systems/cs426-fall24/lab0/discussions.md

 When a message is sent, the sender blocks until a receiver is ready to accept the message.
 On the other hand, a buffered channel if defined by its buffer length, and allows messages to be sent without blocking, as long as the buffer is not full.
-The sender only blocks when the number of messages reaches the buffer's capacity.
+The sender only blocks when the number of messages exceeds the buffer's capacity.

 6. The default channel in Go is unbuffered.